 No matter how severe your scalp psoriasis is, there are options for treating the itching and flakes – from over-the-counter shampoos and topicals to light therapy, oral treatments and biologics.

-Scalp psoriasis can be very mild, with slight, fine scaling.
-It can also be very severe with thick, crusted plaques covering the entire scalp.
-Psoriasis can extend beyond the hairline onto the forehead, the back of the neck and around the ears.
+Mild scalp psoriasis appears as fine scaling, while severe scalp psoriasis is noted by thick, crusted plaques covering the large portions of the scalp.
+Psoriasis can extend beyond the hairline to the forehead, back of the neck and around the ears.

 Other skin disorders, such as seborrheic dermatitis, may look similar to psoriasis.
-However, scalp psoriasis appears powdery with a silvery sheen, while seborrheic dermatitis appears yellowish and greasy.
+However, scalp psoriasis appears powdery with a silvery sheen, while seborrheic dermatitis looks yellowish and greasy.